OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Request for Architecture Work/readme.md

 # Open Issues

-1.There will be customers that require a high level of customization.
+1. There will be customers that require a high level of customization.
 We will not be able to use our building blocks and templates for these customers.
 Do we want them as a customer?_

-2.We currently have building blocks and templates only for left-to-right languages (English, French, Spanish, Russian, etc.).
+2. We currently have building blocks and templates only for left-to-right languages (English, French, Spanish, Russian, etc.).
 Do our architecture, building blocks and templates have to support right-to-left languages?
-(Arabic, Farsi, Hebrew, etc.)_
+(Arabic, Farsi, Hebrew, etc.)